glisak/Rhetos-wiki/Rhetos-concept-development.md

 Defining the IConceptInfo implementation for the basic concept is the same as for the macro concept.
 Now we have to define a code generator in which we will implement wanted functionality.
 This is done by implementing IConceptCodeGenerator interface (defined in Rhetos.Compiler.Interfaces assembly).

 Let's say we have to implement functionality that Entity with Deactivatable concept defined needs to be deactivated instead of deleted when Delete function is called on it.
+See the article [Implementing simple business rules](Implementing-simple-business-rules.md) for more info on the
+Deactivatable concept.

 First, we will implement ConceptInfo for this new concept:

 ``` csharp
 using System.ComponentModel.Composition;